SkygearIO/features/features/285-design-webhooks/use-cases.md

 constraints.
 Developer can resolve the conflict by:
 - disabling the user that failed to save profile and notify admin to investigate; or
 - requiring the user that failed to save to fill in sign up form again.

+## Ensuring Consistency

+Due to web-hook latency, user may call an API that depends on data not yet populate by web-hook handlers (e.g. profile not yet created after signing up).
+When application detected inconsistency, application should handle it gracefully:

+- reject request that depends on inconsistent state, user can retry after state converged to consistency; or
+- attempt to restore consistency immediately, e.g. create profile immediately if no profile is found.

+Developer should consider which approach suit their application best.